 Introducing Port Angeles

-Despite the name, there's nothing Spanish or particularly angelic about Port Angeles.
-Propped up by the lumber industry and backed by the steep-sided Olympic Mountains, people come here to catch a ferry for Victoria, Canada, or plot an outdoor excursion into the nearby Olympic National Park rather than for the town per se.
+Despite the name, there's nothing Spanish or particularly angelic about Port Angeles, propped up by the lumber industry and backed by the steep-sided Olympic Mountains.
+People come here to catch a ferry for Victoria, Canada, or base themselves here for excursions into the northern parts of Olympic National Park.
+The town itself is not a draw.